abstract road

 The State Dropped the defendant's Second DUI.

-The defendant was stopped for weaving six times from the middle lane into the right and left lanes of travel.
-The officer observed an odor of alcohol, bloodshot eyes, and slurred speech.
-The defendant struggled to unlock his glove compartment and also appeared unsteady outside the car.
-He then performed various roadside tests and was arrested for DUI.
-He later refused the breath test.
+The defendant was stopped for weaving and crossing into the bike lane.
+The officer noticed an odor of alcohol, watery/dilated eyes, and the defendant was irate.
+She then performed various roadside tests such as the walk and turn and one leg stand.
+She was then arrested for DUI and later refused the breath test.

 The State dropped the DUI.